 When should you upgrade your solo podcast equipment?

 If your solo podcast is generating client conversations, inbound inquiries, or speaking invitations, it’s worth upgrading.
 See the full podcast microphone guide for a breakdown by budget and setup.
-The next tier is an XLR microphone (the Shure SM7dB or RODE PodMic are both well-regarded), paired with a Focusrite Scarlett Solo audio interface at around $120.
+The next tier is an XLR microphone (the Shure SM7dB or the Electro -Voice RE20 are both well-regarded), paired with a Focusrite Scarlett Solo audio interface at around $120.
 This setup produces broadcast-quality audio and gives you more control over your signal.
-Start here once the show has proven its value to the firm.
+Once the show has proven its value and you can be confident of an ROI, this is a great place to start your audio upgrade.
+Once you’ve upgraded your audio, the next upgrade to consider is recording a video podcast.

 How Do You Plan Solo Podcast Content Without Running Out of Ideas?

-Running out of topics is the most common reason solo podcasters quit after 10 to 15 episodes.
-A structured content system solves this.
-For finance professionals, the best ideas come from client conversations already happening every day: repeated questions in discovery calls, misconceptions that come up in reviews, and topics clients email about before meetings.
+Running out of topics is one of the main reasons solo podcasters quit, which often happens after the initial inspiration of the first 12 to 15 episodes.
+If you want a podcast that’s consistent and sustainable, you need to employ an efficient content gathering mechanism.
+For finance professionals, the best ideas often come from client conversations already happening every day: repeated questions in discovery calls, misconceptions that come up in reviews, and topics clients email about before meetings.
+These real-life scenarios tend to be the best place to mine for topics and concepts that have proven value in a work environment.

 How many episodes should you plan before launching a solo podcast?

 Map your first series to a single content pillar that addresses a core pain point for your target client.
 TPC’s podcast topic ideas guide covers how to build a pillar-based content structure that gives you a coherent series.
-A financial planning firm might build its first 12 episodes around the question: ‘What does a client need to understand about tax-efficient investing before they make a significant decision?’
-Every episode is a different facet of that question.
+For example, a financial planning firm might build its first 12 episodes around a question like: ‘What does a client need to understand about tax-efficient investing before they make a significant decision?’
+Then, each of the episode of the series can center around a different facet of that question.

 Starting with 12 episodes planned means you have three months of content before you face the pressure of a blank page on a deadline.
 Running a podcast by yourself is significantly easier when you have a backlog to draw from rather than generating topics one week at a time.